 - Southbank Centre Winter Market, November 4 to December 21

-- Greenwich Christmas Market and lights switch-on, November 17.
+- Greenwich Christmas Market and lights.
+From November.

 - Borough Market at Christmas, bustling with festive cheer and goods.